CMU-Heinz-95702/Project-2-Client-Server/README.md

 If the client sends the message &quot;halt!&quot; then the server will respond, as usual, and then the server will halt execution.
 The client will halt when it hears from the server.
 Our malicious player runs forever.
 And it displays everything it sees to its console.

-# UDP Malicious Player Programs
+# Task 1 UDP Malicious Player Programs

 ### 1. Write Your Programs
 Create **exactly three files** in your project root: